rafelafrance/traiter/README.md

 ![parsing example](assets/anoplura_rules.png)

 ## Install
-You will need to have Python3 installed, as well as pip, a package manager for python.
+You will need to have Python3.9+ installed, as well as pip, a package manager for Python.
 You can install the requirements into your python environment like so:
 ```bash
 git clone https://github.com/rafelafrance/traiter.git
 cd traiter